KMoszczyc/youtube-converter/README.md

 - Supports multiple requests simultaneously

 ## Deployment
-You need to host this repo (local branch for local or master for cyclic.sh) and https://github.com/KMoszczyc/yt-dlp-back for fast youtube download.
+You need to host this repo and https://github.com/KMoszczyc/yt-dlp-back for fast youtube download.
 Ytdl-core is now very slow when it comes to downloading (at least at the time of fixing this bug) compared to yt-dlp and yt-dlp doesn't have a npm package, only a python one.
 That's why a second repo was necessary for this app to work.
 So firstly:
 - Deploy https://github.com/KMoszczyc/yt-dlp-back on Heroku, Render, Adaptable.io or locally